Get Started - GUI

 Tip

-NoiseModelling will be open as long as the command window is open.
-If you close it, NoiseModelling will automatically be closed and you will not be able to continue with the tutorial.
+NoiseModelling will stay open as long as the command window is open.
+If you close it, NoiseModelling will automatically stop and the GUI will no longer be available.

 Step 3: Open NoiseModelling GUI